 Apple Pecan Dump Cake (4 ingredient recipe)

-- 1-2 cups of pecans, depends on how “nutty” you want it to be!
+- One or two cups of pecans, depends on how “nutty” you want it to be!

 - Spray a 9×13″ glass pan with a non-stick coating.
 Heat oven to 350 degrees.